Dithmo/CrystalM2-MapEditor/README.md

-This is an attempt to convert the Crystl M2 Map Editor from LOMCN into a webapp in html and javascript
+This is an attempt to convert the Crystal M2 Map Editor from LOMCN into a webapp in html and javascript